Inside: Discover five reasons decorating with books can make you as happy as the day you first cracked open your favorite novel, thriller or mystery.

 Every time I move homes (which is fairly often,) I pack up boxes and boxes of books.

 Antique books with flaky spines.
 Well-thumbed paperbacks sporting brown coffee stains.
-Crisp hardbacks to replace the worn paperbacks that I never actually get rid of.
+Crisp hardbacks to replace the worn paperbacks I never get rid of.

 My collection of books could easily fill a small library—or, you know, a lot of cardboard boxes.